dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 The compiled source will be saved to disk across runs of LAF-fabric.
 Loading the compiled data takes, in the same setting with the Hebrew Bible, less than a second, but then the feature data is not yet loaded, only the regions, nodes and edges.
-If you need the original XML identifiers for your task, there will be 2 to 5 seconds of extra load time.
+If you need the original XML identifiers for your notebook, there will be 2 to 5 seconds of extra load time.

-You must declare the LAF-features that you use in your task, and LAF-fabric will load data for them.
+You must declare the LAF-features that you use in your notebook, and LAF-fabric will load data for them.
 Loading a feature typically adds 0.1 to 1 second to the load time.
 Edge features may take some seconds, because of the connectivity data that will be built on the basis of edge information.

-LAF-Fabric will also unload the left-over data from previous tasks for features that the current task has not declared.
+LAF-Fabric will also unload the left-over data from previous runs for features that the current run has not declared.
-In this way we can give each task the maximal amount of RAM.
+In this way we can give each run the maximal amount of RAM.

 License
 =======